opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 Upstreaming local changes to shipdriver
 ---------------------------------------
-If there is a need to modify any of the files updated by update-templates, please file bugs against the shipdirver repo so next update runs smoother.
+If there is a need to modify any of the files updated by update-templates, please file bugs against the shipdriver repo so the next update runs smoother.